Kedoodle/kedoodle.github.io/notes/capture-the-flags/owasp-juice-shop.md

 Removing the `disabled="true"` from the `registerButton` allows registering a user without validation fields.
 Submitting a registration with mismatching passwords solves the challenge.

+Alternatively, choose a matching `Repeat Password` and then modify the `Password` field.
+The validation for matching passwords occurs only when the `Repeat Password` field is modified.

 # Upload Type :star::star::star: